 - We also have a ranking for the best 3D printers with enclosures.

 Not only can you print the standard PLA and ABS filaments, the X-Max can also comfortably handle TPU, PETG, Nylon, Carbon fiber, PC and many other tough filaments.
 You can print via WiFi, and if you’re prone to power outages do not fret, as the X-Max can pause where printing was stopped and resume from that point.

 The large 5-inch touchscreen is easy to navigate, and the removable metal build plate makes removing finished parts much easier and reduces damage that can occur in scraping finished parts.
 Overall, it’s very reliable, consistent, and offers fantastic quality FDM 3D printing.

 Snapmaker 2.0 AT (A250T and A350T): Best 3D 3-in-1 3D Printer

 - Price: $1,199 to $1,799 — Best price on Snapmaker Store here / Also Available on Amazon here

 You can 3D print all major hobbyist filaments like PLA, flexible filaments like TPU, and ABS.
 The smartphone-shaped touchscreen makes it really easy to operate, and the WiFi connectivity saves you hassle from constantly plugging in SD cards or USBs.
-It has many features considered premium for many lower cost 3D printers, like a filament run out sensor, and it can resume from where you left off if there’s a power cut or other problem — saving you the dismay of a ruined print when it was just a few minutes from finishing.
+You get a range of premium features — auto-leveling, filament run-out detection, dynamic print speeds via the intelligent software –generally making your 3D printing experience more pleasant and productive.

 We recommend also purchasing the enclosure to improve your printing experience and keeping you safer — and you may want to also pick up some extras for CNC.
 Their wide range of extras and goodies are on their site, which you can visit here.